sreeharshab/lieme/README.md

 pip install lieme
 ```

-If you want the latest developement version, clone the repo and install in editable mode.
+If you want the latest developement version with experimental functionality, clone the repo and install in editable mode.
 ```
 git clone https://github.com/sreeharshab/lieme.git
 cd lieme